PedroNCordeiro/Lasers/README.md

 ### Downloading the game

-Fo to the 'release' section of this repository (https://github.com/PedroNCordeiro/Lasers/releases) and download the 'release.zip' file from the latest version (currently 1.1).
+Go to the 'release' section of this repository (https://github.com/PedroNCordeiro/Lasers/releases) and download the 'release.zip' file from the latest version (currently 1.1).

 To run the game, just open the 'Lasers.html' file under a web browser that supports Unity Web Player plugin.